-- 8) Check for leaks using nitrogen gas (140 PSIG) and soap bubbles. - 9) Evacuate the system, and charge it with refrigerant.
+- 7) Install the new drier. - 8) Check for leaks using nitrogen gas (140 PSIG) and soap bubbles. - 9) Evacuate the system, and charge it with refrigerant.
 For air-cooled and water-cooled models, see the nameplate for the required refrigerant charge.
 For remote air-cooled models, see the charge label in the machine compartment. - 10) Attach the expansion valve bulb to the suction line in the same location as the previous bulb.
 The bulb should be at the 12 o'clock position on the tube.
-Be sure to secure the bulb with the clamp and holder and to insulate it. - 11) Place the expansion valve cover in position. - 12) Replace the panels in their correct positions. - 13) Turn on the power supply.
+Be sure to secure the bulb with the clamp and holder and to insulate it. - 11) Place the new set of expansion valve covers in position. - 12) Replace the panels in their correct positions. - 13) Turn on the power supply.